pulumi/docs/content/tutorials/esc-version-tagging/index.md

 meta_image: meta.png
 weight: 999
 summary: |
-    As a hosted service of Pulumi Cloud, [Pulumi ESC](https://pulumi.com/esc) makes it easy to store and retrieve static and dynamic configuration settings --- including encrypted secrets --- manage them securely and flexibly, and use them in your applications in various ways.
+    [Pulumi ESC](https://pulumi.com/esc) makes it easy to store and retrieve static and dynamic configuration settings, manage them securely and flexibly, and use them in your applications.
 In this tutorial, you'll use ESC's [version tagging](/docs/esc/environments/versioning/) features to configure multiple running Node.js applications with a single shared configuration value referenced by tag name.
 youll_learn:
     - How to store and retrieve configuration values with Pulumi ESC
     - How to use environment versions to pin applications to specific config values